the-matrix/Slim-Dic-Example/spool/readme.md

-he spool directory is used by the application to cache files:
+The spool directory is used by the application to cache files:
 - the DI container
 - twig templatae renditions